lisyarus/kubach/README.md

 Mouse wheel - switch between colors on the color sphere

+[Q] - paint selected plane with the chosen color

 [R] - return to start position

 [G] - turn on/off gravity